fbef0102/Game-Private_Plugin/Plugin_插件/Versus_對抗模式/l4d_zcs/readme.md

 * <details><summary>How does it work?</summary>

+	* Determine ghost zombie class when infected player spawn as ghost state (Not despawn)
+		* It means that infected team can get two ghost hunters or two ghost jockeys at the same time, depends on the cvar you set
 	* Right Mouse to change their class in ghost mode
 		* Can change to Tank class
 </details>

 * Require | 必要安裝